SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 #### Configure your app manifest

 In the Azure Portal, navigate to your App Registration.
 Select **Manage > Manifest** from the left-hand navigation.
-Locate the property `requiredResourceAccess` and edit it so it looks like the following JSON:
+Locate the property `requiredResourceAccess` and edit it so it includes the following entries:

 ```json
 "requiredResourceAccess": [